The views expressed by the host on this program are documented to be almost always right 99.6% of the time.

 Why should it not count in this case?

-Earlick said the situation in Arizona is out of control because both Republican and Democrat administrations have failed the country to taxpayer and our way of life.
+And if O'Malley was to be honest in an answer, because we need them to vote for us, Ehrlich said the situation in Arizona is out of control because both Republican and Democrat administrations have failed the country, the taxpayer, and our way of life.

-U.S. authorities tapped into its cell phones and then listened, watched, and waited.
+When a major Mexican drug cartel opened a branch office in San Diego, U.S. authorities tapped into its cell phones and then listened, watched, and waited.

-Conversations that reached deep into Mexico and helped build a sprawling case against forty-three suspects, including Mexican police and top officials, allegedly linked to a savage trafficking ring known as the Fernando Sanchez organization.
+Their surveillance effort captured more than 50,000 calls over six months, conversations that reached deep into Mexico and helped build a sprawling case against 43 suspects, including Mexican police and top officials, allegedly linked to a savage trafficking ring known as the Fernando Sanchez Organization.

-Are these the new Americans?
+Are these the new Americans, Mr. O'Malley?

-The new Americans that you're talking about.
+Are these the new Americans that you're talking about?

-U.S. law enforcement officials say the most worrisome thing about Fernando Sanchez's organization was how aggressively it moved to set up operations in the U.S. working out of a San Diego apartment it called the office.
+U.S. law enforcement officials say the most worrisome thing about Fernando Sanchez' organization was how aggressively it moved to set up operations in the U.S. working out of a San Diego apartment it called the office.

 Prosecutors say, giving the group greater control over lucrative smuggling routes and drug distribution networks north of the border.